koelslaw/documentation/topics/rhel/README.md

 1. Login using the account you created during the Anaconda setup

-> For every machine except the NUC itself the following rpm repo file needs to be created
+> For every machine except the NUC and capes (which uses elastic 5 instead of 6) need the following rpm repo file needs to be created.

 1. Add local repos to RHEL.